nvonpentz/go-blockchain/README.md

 When a communication is sent over the network, it is parsed by the `listenToConnection()` go routine, and redirects the Datarmation to the appropriate channel.

 ## Improvements
-* change myNode listen to connections to not be a function of my node or atleast get rid of the n.connections argument CHECK
-* make the hashes base 58 so they can be human readable when strings.
-CHECK
-* be able to check for a specific transaction hash CHECK
-* add channels to miner so it can be updated with new blocks/new packets as they come
+* add channels to miner so it can be updated with new blocks/new packets as they come instead of recreating a new block for each hash attempt